-Your doctor has likely told you that you shouldn’t take any medicine without checking with him first.
-You might wonder: Do you need to check with him even if you just want to pop a pain reliever?
+Your doctor has likely told you that you shouldn’t take any medicine without checking with them first.
+You might wonder: Do you need to check with them even if you just want to pop a pain reliever?

 The simple answer is: yes.
 You should ask your doctor before you take any medication, even if it’s just an over-the-counter pill designed to relieve pain.
 Such medicine may seem harmless enough, but the rules change when you’re carrying a baby.

 Some medicines aren’t safe to take when you’re pregnant -- even over-the-counter ones.

 This common over-the-counter medication may be your pain reliever of choice if you have a fever, a headache, or joint or muscle pain.
 You can buy acetaminophen over the counter by itself or in combination with other medicines.
 Your doctor can also prescribe it at higher doses, alone, or combined with other medications as well.